 - Scratch-offs can be messy but they are oh, so much fun!

 Scratch-off Sticker sheets are just one of the many types of specialty media made by Silhouette.
 I enjoyed using them in this project and look forward to creating other scratch-off designs in the future.
 Are there some ideas you’d like to try?
 Any other specialty materials you’d like to know more about?
-Let me know in the comments below or visit me over on Facebook.
+Let me know in the comments below or, better yet, come join my Facebook group!
 I value your input!

 Until next time,